-Here, in cookery writer Skye McAlpine's Christmas dining room, the table has been set sparsely in a quasi-still life food tableau, allowing for the feast to take centre stage.
+Here, in cookery writer Skye McAlpine (opens in new tab)'s Christmas dining room, the table has been set sparsely in a quasi-still life food tableau, allowing for the feast to take center stage.

 Simple glass vases provide the base for an abundance of informal florals and foliage, while matching glass tableware are stacked with food, all finished with oversized velvet ribbons on each place setting.
 The rest of the room is decorated very minimally to allow the dining table to become the focus.

 7. Give your dining room the Midas touch